 - Mountain Horseback Riding – Gallop through the rugged mountains of Chile while experiencing views like no other.

-- Santiago Food & Walking Tour – One of my favorite things to do in a city is to do a walking food tour.
+- Santiago Markets Tour by Bike – One of my favorite things to do in a city is to do a biking food tour.
 Not only do you get a taste for the local cuisine, but walking helps make sure you still fit in your pants at the end!

 - Santiago hop-on, hop-off bus – If you’re not in the mood to walk or bike the city, the hop-on, hop-off bus tour is an easy way to see a lot in a short period of time.